 Add the zoodles, cook for about 3-5 minutes depending on how you prefer the texture.
 I like mine barely cooked and bit on the firm side.

 Toss your shrimp back in the pan.
-20 minutes have flown by, dinner is done and ready to serve!
+20 minutes have flown by and your Healthy and Fast Shrimp Zucchini Noodle dinner is done!

 Looking forward to more food experiments with my spirilizer…boodles are next.
 Noodles made from butternut squash.
 Who knew?